The Improverts

-The Improverts is a improvisational comedy troupe from the Edinburgh University Theatre Company, which primarily performs at the Bedlam Theatre, Edinburgh.
+The Improverts is an improvisational comedy troupe from the Edinburgh University Theatre Company, which primarily performs at the Bedlam Theatre, Edinburgh.
 They perform weekly during Edinburgh University's term time and every night during the Edinburgh Festival Fringe.

 History

 The Edinburgh University Theatre Company's improvised comedy troupe now known as The Improverts was founded in Edinburgh in 1989 by Canadian-born Toph Marshall.
 He named it Theatresports after the form of competitive improvisation developed by director Keith Johnstone in Calgary, Alberta, Canada in 1976.
 As the show grew in popularity the name was changed, during the Edinburgh Festival Fringe, (for copyright reasons) to Impro-Vegetables and then finally, in the 90s, to The Improverts.
 The Improverts was adopted as a permanent, year-round name from September 1997 onwards.

 Since the show's inception it has kept the Bedlam Theatre as its primary performance space, running weekly during Edinburgh University's term time and then at the Edinburgh Fringe.
 Each year new players are recruited largely, though not exclusively, from the student population though every player must be a member of the Edinburgh University Theatre Company.
 The troupe provides free weekly workshops in improvisation for the general public in order to attract new talent to the group.

 Carrying on the teachings of Keith Johnstone, the show's format has changed over time, but stayed within the short-form sketch mould similar to TV's Whose Line is it Anyway?.